Aleksandre Chikvaidze: Political and diplomatic career

 Chikvaidze renounced his ministerial portfolio in October 1978 in favour of a special two-year international relations course for senior government officials at the USSR Diplomatic Academy in Moscow, graduating within one year and, in 1979, was named USSR Consul General in San Francisco.
 His arrival in San Francisco in September was followed in December by the Soviet invasion of Afghanistan and the final demise of US-Soviet détente that had marked the beginning of the 1970s.
 Despite this new spike in the Cold War, when Chikvaidze's tour of duty came to an end in 1983, he was given a farewell lunch by the City of San Francisco aboard the USS Coral Sea, a venerable aircraft carrier, known as ‘San Francisco’s Own’.

-In 1983, Chikvaidze was promoted to the rank of Ambassador Extraordinary and Plenipotentiary and assigned as the USSR Ambassador in Nairobi, Kenya and Permanent Representative of the USSR to the United Nations Environment Programme and to the United Nations Centre for Human Settlements (Habitat) where he served until 1985, returning to Moscow as Head of section in the department of diplomatic appointments of the USSR communist party central committee.
+In 1983, Chikvaidze was promoted to the rank of Ambassador Extraordinary and Plenipotentiary and assigned as the Soviet ambassador to Kenya and Permanent Representative of the USSR to the United Nations Environment Programme and to the United Nations Centre for Human Settlements (Habitat) where he served until 1985, returning to Moscow as Head of section in the department of diplomatic appointments of the USSR communist party central committee.

-In 1988, Chikvaidze is assigned as Ambassador Extraordinary and Plenipotentiary of the Soviet Union to the Kingdom of the Netherlands.
+In 1988, Chikvaidze was assigned as Ambassador Extraordinary and Plenipotentiary of the Soviet Union to the Kingdom of the Netherlands.
 After the dissolution of the Soviet Union as of 1 January 1992, Chikvaidze remained in post and presented his Credentials again to HM Queen Beatrix of the Netherlands, this time as Ambassador of the Russian Federation.

 In February 1992, Chikvaidze was appointed Vice Prime Minister and Minister of Foreign Affairs of Georgia by acting Prime Minister Tengiz Sigua.
 From 1992 through 1995 Chikvaidze served as Minister of Foreign Affairs of Georgia.
 In 1996, Georgian president Eduard Shevardnadze reassigned Chikvaidze as Ambassador Extraordinary and Plenipotentiary of Georgia to Greece and, then, in 2002, as Ambassador Extraordinary and Plenipotentiary of Georgia to Switzerland, to the Holy See and as Permanent Representative of Georgia to the United Nations Office and other International Organizations in Geneva.